Skip to main content

 Order

-If Order is set to Pre, the channel will be fed into Aux 1 or Aux 2 before the Level and Pan settings of the MAIN section on the Audio page are applied.
+If Order is set to Pre, the channel will be fed into Aux 1 or Aux 2 before the Level and Pan settings in the Audio section of the Audio page are applied.
 If Order is set to Post (default setting), the Level and Pan settings of the main output also affect the signals sent to the auxiliary outputs.

-If Maschine is running as a plug-in, the external stereo outputs Ext.
-116 available in the Dest. selectors of the AUX 1 and AUX 2 section will correspond to virtual outputs in your host.
+If Maschine is running as a plug-in in a DAW, the external stereo outputs Ext.
+116 available in the Dest. selector of the Aux 1 and Aux 2 sections will correspond to virtual outputs in your DAW.
 This allows you to send auxiliary outputs of individual Sounds or Groups from Maschine to their own mixer channels within your DAW, for example.
+Please refer to your DAW documentation to know how to route signals from the virtual audio outputs of the Maschine plug-in.

-Setting Up the Auxiliary Outputs of Sounds and Groups in Mix View
+Setting up the auxiliary outputs for Sounds and Groups in Mix view

 You can also easily set up auxiliary outputs for your Sounds and Groups in Maschine’s Mixer: